Xilinx/Embedded-Design-Tutorials/docs/Performance/Performance_Benchmark/Dhrystone/README.md

 The following tools are necessary to build the tutorial design and execute the Dhrystone application:

-- Vivado Design Suite and Vitis tool
+- Vivado Design Suite and AMD Vitis tool
   - For the latest tool version details, see [https://www.xilinx.com/support/download.html](https://www.xilinx.com/support/download.html).
   - For more information on installation, see [UG1400 Vitis Unified Software Platform Embedded Software Development](https://www.xilinx.com/support/documentation/sw_manuals/xilinx2020_2/ug1400-vitis-embedded.pdf).
 - The [Build Tutorial Design](#build-tutorial-design) section of this document provides the scripts to create the tutorial design.